wp-plugins/wp-dropstream/readme.txt

 == Frequently Asked Questions ==

+= Which WordPress eCommerce Plugin's does this plugin support =

+This plugin supports WP E-Commerce and WooCommerce with an active Dropstream account.

 = What do I need to get started? =

 You'll an active Dropstream account and need to have a relationship with a fulfillment center that ships your orders to customers.
 You can see a [full list of fulfillment centers](http://getdropstream.com/merchants/supported-connectors "Dropstream for Merchants eCommerce connectors") on our website.
 Don't see your fulfillment center listed?
 [Contact us](http://getdropstream.com/merchants/contact-us "Contact Dropstream") and we'll add it, free of charge.

-= Where can I find WooCommerce documentation and user guides =
+= Where can I find Dropstream documentation and user guides =

 For help setting up and configuring Dropstream please refer to our [user guide](http://support.getdropstream.com)